Author: Ameeba

 Conceptual Example Code

 Below is a conceptual example of how the vulnerability might be exploited.
-This is not actual exploit code, but a representation of the steps an attacker might take.
+This example represents a malicious HTTP request that could exploit the path traversal vulnerability.

 Mitigation Guidance